dotnet/csharplang/proposals/csharp-12.0/collection-expressions.md

 }
 ```

-The compiler can also [inline arrays](https://github.com/dotnet/csharplang/blob/main/proposals/csharp-12.0/inline-arrays.md), if available, when choosing to allocate on the stack.
+The compiler can also use [inline arrays](https://github.com/dotnet/csharplang/blob/main/proposals/csharp-12.0/inline-arrays.md), if available, when choosing to allocate on the stack.
+Note that in C# 12, inline arrays can't be initialized with a collection expression.
+That feature is an open proposal.

 If the compiler decides to allocate on the heap, the translation for `Span<T>` is simply: